 Canvas care notes below.

-If there are complementary zip ties included in your order they are removable ones to assist in securing your item, if needed.
+If there are complementary strips of double sided hook and loop included in your order they are removable ones to assist in securing your item, if needed.

 Please ensure that you secure your luggage well.
 The panniers have tie down points to use.
 Because they are called throw-over panniers does not mean they don’t need securing.